 Feds announce details of sweeping aerospace review, due to report this year

-By Peter Rakobowchuk The Canadian Press
+March 1, 2012 by Peter Rakobowchuk The Canadian Press

 The newly-appointed head of a sweeping review of federal aerospace and space policies says he has no interest in producing a report that will just end up in a filing cabinet.

 “I intend to ensure that we look out 20 or 30 years and have a very good understanding of the kind of global economic environment we’re going to be dealing with in the future,” David Emerson said.

 Emerson, a former Liberal and Conservative cabinet minister, is due to report his findings to Christian Paradis, the current federal industry minister, by mid-December.